-GRADE 12
+YEAR 12

-For most students the Advanced Subsidiary (AS) courses are the only ones that they take in Grade 12.
+For most students the Advanced Subsidiary (AS) courses are the only ones that they take in Year 12.
 Others take a mixture of AS courses with re-sits and/or new IGCSEs that are offered to give those who have achieved less than 5 grade 4 and above the chance to get them.

-To be guaranteed a place in the Sixth Form, students should have a minimum of 5 grade 9 - 5 at IGCSE and a further minimum of grade 7 in the subjects that they wish to study at AS.
+To secure a place in the Sixth Form, students should have a minimum of 5 grade 9 - 5 at IGCSE and a further minimum of grade 7 (Mathematics & Sciences) or a grade 6 (Other subjects) that they wish to study at AS.
 As years of data relating to student performance in post-16 education demonstrates, the vast majority of students who fail to meet that basic requirement do not fare well at AS Level because the demands of the courses are far greater than they are at IGCSE.

-Students are unlikely to progress to an AS subject, unless they gain grade 7 at the subject in IGCSE.
-Good pass grades (C and above) in at least two AS levels, as well as $5 \times 9 - 5$ at I/GCSE are required by a wide range of colleges and universities within the UAE and at some institutions elsewhere in the world.
+Students are unlikely to progress to an AS subject unless they meet the subject requirements at IGCSE.
+Good pass grades (C and above) in at least two AS levels, as well as 5 x 9 - 4 at I/GCSE are required by a wide range of colleges and universities within the UAE and at some institutions elsewhere in the world.
 To secure a place at the world's most prestigious universities, a further year of study in Year 13 is recommended.

-GRADE 13
+YEAR 13